 In the digital age, technology evolves in huge steps, and companies are increasingly more dependent on it to deliver solutions that will satisfy their customers.
-In any organization this reality is transversal to its structure, affecting all their processes, mainly sales.
+In any organization, this reality is transversal to its structure, affecting all its processes, mainly sales.

-Therefore it’s important that companies, especially small businesses, understand that ignoring the digital transformation would mean that they will fall behind in the competition for customers.
-However, many entrepreneurs don’t understand what digitalization consist of or how they can benefit from it.
+Therefore it’s crucial that companies, especially small businesses, understand that ignoring the digital transformation would mean that they will fall behind in the competition for customers.
+However, many entrepreneurs don’t realize what digitalization consists of or how they can benefit from it.

 Understanding the Digital Transformation